clearpath-docs/jackal-sphinx-tutorials/README.md

 ---

 **Note:**
 These tutorials have been superceded.
-Find the latest Boxer tutorials at [docs.clearpathrobotics.com](https://docs.clearpathrobotics.com/docs/robots/jackal/tutorials_jackal).
+Find the latest Jackal tutorials at [docs.clearpathrobotics.com](https://docs.clearpathrobotics.com/docs/robots/jackal/tutorials_jackal).

 ---